 They go home, they’re by themselves and they have it computed online and it makes more sense to them, they go online to seek other people then.
 I don’t know if that makes sense.

 [00:12:07] Priscilla McClay: Yes, I think that is a possibility that if someone is, for example, being cared for through a hospice, then there is a lot of support for the family.
-That might be part of it, as you say, all through the hospital or whatever services they might — With bereavement, there definitely is a gap.
+That might be part of it, as you say, all through the hospital or whatever services they might…with bereavement, there definitely is a gap.
 We hear that from a lot of people that they have struggled to find bereavement support.

-Maybe if someone is getting support regarding their loved one having that condition, and then they get the news that it is terminal, they might still be likely to carry on getting that support in the conditions specific community because that’s where they are.
-That’s a possibility that they identify more as, “My loved ones has terminal cancer or another condition.”, then everyone with all terminal condition’s coming to the same community.
+Maybe if someone is getting support regarding their loved one having that condition, and then they get the news that it is terminal, they might still be likely to carry on getting that support in the condition-specific community because that’s where they are.
+That’s a possibility that they identify more as, “My loved ones has terminal cancer or another condition.”, then everyone with all terminal conditions coming to the same community.
 But that’s a theory, I don’t know how you would back that up.

 [00:13:21] Patrick O’Keefe: When they are still in the moment of dealing with that specific condition, they’re more likely to gravitate toward an organization dedicated to that condition.
 But once they experience the loss, then it’s possible, it makes sense to me that they might shift to some other community or look to a different outlet, rather than staying in that community with people who are still dealing with that condition, I don’t know how to say this without maybe sounding insensitive, but still have a chance or still fighting that condition.
 That makes sense to me.

-[00:13:45] Priscilla McClay: Also, what we’re finding in our community now is that although we are hospice care charity and terminal illness was the original focus, not all the bereaved people that come to our community have lost their loved ones through a terminal illness.
+[00:13:45] Priscilla McClay: Also, what we’re finding in our community now is that although we are a hospice care charity and terminal illness was the original focus, not all the bereaved people that come to our community have lost their loved ones through a terminal illness.
 There might be a different cause of death, they might not have getting any support beforehand because they might not have been expected.
 That’s a very different situation.

 Therefore, there’s a lot of those bereaved people out there who don’t have any existing support network.

 [00:14:10] Patrick O’Keefe: That’s really interesting.
-They weren’t even part of the hospice care, it wasn’t the end of life, it wasn’t terminal always.
+They weren’t even part of the hospice care, it wasn’t the end of life, it wasn’t terminal illness.
 It could have been a car accident, it could have been a shocking death that no one expected.

 I’m on your homepage right now, your community’s homepage.
 I’m going to read the titles of the conversations that are currently featured as the most recently active, just briefly.
 I’m going to start from the top.
 “Dreading Christmas”, “Year from hell”, “Not living, but existing”, “Writing the Christmas cards”, “Losing my dad”, “1 year today”, “Anxiety”, “Christmas without my husband”, “Loss of our son aged 27”, “Should I take pills?”, “Mum died”, “Can’t cope”.

 It’s brutal.
 I’m tearing up a little bit just reading the titles.
 This is your day in day out as a professional.
 How do you personally deal with that?
 How do you stay optimistic?
-Selfcare is important, we talk about that on the show.
-But how do you personally — Just as a person, how do you cope with day in and day out of managing the community?
+Self-care is important, we talk about that on the show.
+But how do you personally, just as a person, how do you cope with day in and day out of managing the community?